writing

 Your Bank Account Has a Carbon Footprint, and It’s Big

-Rabble, December 2021
+Rabble, online 2021

 There’s absolutely no reason to continue letting the big banks use our savings to bulldoze through Indigenous rights and fund the destruction of the planet.
 Even if there isn’t enough money in your account to make a measurable difference in fossil fuel project investments, closing your account sends a message and creates a ripple effect, both inspiring others to do the same and empowering you to take on more tangible actions in your day-to-day life.